Publishing Your Research

 Publishing your Data

 There are many resources available to publish your data with Texas State University.
-The first step when considering this is to complete the TXST Dataverse Repository Submission Checklist and review this Quick Start Guide.
+The University Libraries Research Data Management page consolidates information including a Quick Start From Plan to Publish, Data Management Training, and Frequently Asked Questions.
 The Research Data Management: Data Preservation and Sharing Guide can also provide you with more information and resources about publishing your data.

 Digging Deeper